 If you’re using your car to be an Uber driver, you’re self-employed.
 However, Uber is still a company that hires people to work in their corporate offices, doing jobs like software development, PR, marketing, etc.

 While independent contractors and self-employed individuals are able to set their own hours, an employee’s schedule typically falls under the auspices of the company that they work for.
 If you get a W2 from the company come tax time, and you’re paid a salary or by the hour, you’re more than likely an employee.

 Whereas independent contractors’ taxes are not withheld by the companies they work with, an employee’s pay stub will show that a portion of their earnings is withheld for taxes for Medicare, Social Security, and state and federal taxes.

 There are two main advantages that working as an employee has over being an independent contractor; namely employee benefits and job security.
 Despite there not being any federal laws requiring companies to provide the same benefit coverage to all employees, there are some state-level laws, and many companies provide benefits to employees anyway as a way to attract solid talent.

 In addition, working at an established company that guarantees pay week-to-week can be a huge perk for a lot of people.
 The freedom that comes with being an independent contractor also brings a series of risks, a major one of which being the potential for unsteady income.

 For many people, the security and benefits of being part of an established business are what they’re looking for, but the freedom that comes with being self-employed is something that may be more enticing for others.
 Independent contractors have significantly more agency when it comes to who their clients are, how much they want to work, and when they want to do it.

-Whether you’re self-employed or working for a company, if you use your personal vehicle to conduct company business, automatic mileage and expense tracking is an absolute must.
+Whether you’re self-employed or need a company mileage solution, if you use your personal vehicle to conduct business, automatic mileage and expense tracking is an absolute must.
 TripLog’s automatic mileage tracking app helps save companies and their teams time, money, and stress.